scopenco/build-tools/README.md

 Questions?
 ----------

-If you have questions about cunstructor, or problems getting things working, first try searching wiki.
+If you have questions about build-tools, or problems getting things working, first try searching wiki.

 If all else fails, you can email me and I'll try and respond as